 3 SARs are essentially net options, and provide for the delivery, in cash or shares (as applicable), of an amount equal to the spread (i.e., the excess of fair market value of the stock over exercise price) upon exercise.
 Broker-assisted cashless exercises of options have an economic effect similar to that of SARs but technically involve the payment of the exercise price to the issuer with a loan or other assistance from the broker.

 4 Prior to the enactment of the Tax Cut and Jobs Act of 2017 (the "2017 Tax Act"), "covered employees" subject to Section 162(m) included a public corporation’s CEO and its three highest paid officers (other than the CEO and CFO) who were serving as of the last day of the tax year.
-The 2017 Tax Act expanded the group of covered employees and provided that for tax years beginning on or after January 1, 2018, covered employees include the CEO, CFO, the three highest paid officers serving at any time during the tax year as well as any employee who was a covered employee for a tax year beginning after 2016.
+The 2017 Tax Act expanded the group of covered employees and provided that for tax years beginning on or after January 1, 2018, covered employees include the CEO, CFO, and the three highest paid officers serving at any time during the tax year, as well as any employee who was a covered employee for a tax year beginning after 2016.
 The 2017 Tax Act also eliminated the performance-based compensation exemption for equity awards granted after November 2, 2017.

 5 The New York Stock Exchange Listed Company Manual, Section 303A.08; Nasdaq Stock Market Listing Rules, Rule 5635(c); Nasdaq Interpretive Material IM-5635-1; and NYSE American LLC Company Guide Section 711 and related commentary.